 Standards for medicines management

-We recognise that it’s important that all healthcare professionals can access accurate information on the safe and effective handling, management and administration of medicines.
-However, it’s not within our remit as a regulator to provide this type of clinical practice guidance, so we won’t be replacing these standards.
+However, we recognise that it’s important that all healthcare professionals can access accurate information on the safe and effective handling, management and administration of medicines.

 Where to find information on medicines management

-Alongside the RPS guidance, most local NHS trusts and other employers will also have their own guidance on safe and effective medicines handling, which employees should always check and follow when considering their actions.
+Alongside this guidance, most local NHS trusts and other employers will also have their own guidance on safe and effective medicines handling, which employees should always check and follow when considering their actions.